Wei1234c/TCPi/README.md

             - Avoid some pins of ESP32, see [ESP32 GPIO guide](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).
         - WiFi:
             - SSID, PASSWORD
-    - Upload all file to ESP32.
+    - Upload all files to ESP32.
-    - In ESP32's terminal interface, type `import test_tcpi_upy`, it will show it's IP when WiFi connection is established.
+    - In ESP32's terminal interface, type `import test_tcpi_upy`, it will show its IP when the WiFi connection is established.
         - The default port number is 8086.
         - You can write `import test_tcpi_upy` into file `main.py`, so it will run as a Sigma TCP/IP channel server after each boot.
-    - Follow [AD's instruction](https://wiki.analog.com/resources/tools-software/sigmastudio/usingsigmastudio/tcpipchannels_) to connect to the server.
+    - Follow [AD's instructions](https://wiki.analog.com/resources/tools-software/sigmastudio/usingsigmastudio/tcpipchannels_) to connect to the server.
 - Please also see [here](https://github.com/Wei1234c/TCPi/tree/master/notebooks/Functional%20test) and [here](https://github.com/Wei1234c/TCPi/tree/master/codes/test/pc) for other examples.